• Home

 A Little About Me ~ The Short Version

-When I'm not blogging about dead people and coaching others on how to use technology to find dead people, I can usually be found in an antique store searching for papers, letters, post cards, tickets, photos, books, etc. once owned by dead people.
-Then I challenge other researchers in my 48 Hour Ephemera Challenge Forum because I fancy myself an Ephemera Rescuer and Whisperer.
+When I'm not searching for dead people, blogging about dead people, or coaching others on how to find their dead people, I can usually be found in an antique store searching for papers, letters, post cards, tickets, photos, books, etc., once owned by dead people so I can return them to the living descendants of said dead people.
+That's right.
+I'm an Ephemera Rescuer and Whisperer, y'all.

-• I have a Bachelor of Arts degree in English from Texas A&M University in College Station, Texas.
+• I have a BA in English with a minor in Business Administration from Texas A&M University in College Station, Texas.

-• I have 10 years of business experience.
-[However, that doesn't include my first job starting at age 8 through age 21 working for my father in the accounting department of his company and anywhere else he wanted me to work, nor does it include my second job working for my mother at her pet shop from age 9 through age 14.]
+• I have over 10 years of business experience.
+(However, that doesn't include my first job starting at age 8 through age 21 working for my father in the accounting department of his company and anywhere else he wanted me to work, nor does it include my second job working for my mother at her pet shop from age 9 through age 14.)

 • My first programming class was in 6th grade on an Apple computer where I learned the basics of, well, the BASIC programming language.
 I remember making stars flash randomly across the screen and being quite happy with myself.